sagemath/sage-archive-2023-02-01/src/doc/en/reference/references/index.rst

 ..
 [Hutz2015] \B. Hutz.
 Determination of all rational preperiodic points
               for morphisms of PN.
 Mathematics of Computation, 84:291 (2015), 289-308.

 ..
+[Hutz2019] \B. Hutz.
+Multipliers and invariants of endomorphisms of projective
+              space in dimension greater than 1

+..
 [Huy2005] \D. Huybrechts : *Complex Geometry*, Springer (Berlin)
              (2005).